 In March 2000, the Company engaged an investment banker for the purpose of issuing its stock in an initial public offering.
-In connection therewith, the Company anticipates declaring and paying the preferred stock dividends as described in note 2(d); converting all the outstanding preferred stock to common stock as described in note 2(d) and effecting a reverse split of the common shares of 1 for 2.2881 shares.
+In connection therewith, on September 28, 2000 the Company declared the preferred stock dividends as described in note 2(d), approved a resolution to convert the outstanding preferred stock to common stock as described in note 2(d) and effected a reverse split of the common shares of 1 for 2.2881 shares.
+On October 11, 2000, the Company effected an additional reverse split of the common shares of 1 for 1.2666.